ChadSexington/Assassination/README.md

     - This will allow for multiple admins, which is necessary.
 - Make the handbook a pdf
   - Maybe make the handbook page read a text file (in markdown) which will be displayed and also offered as a downloadable pdf.
 Theres a gem for that somewhere...
-- Finish/create the player profile page.
+- Finish the player profile page.
   - Pictures should be cropped to a standard size
+  - Allow players to view other player's profiles
+    - Need to add links in the kill-feed
   - Just keep it simple...
-- Create a view for the actual card that will can printed out.
   - This should reflect what will be emailed in one of the mailers above
 - Devise a social model where players can 'message' each other and comment on kills
   - This is absolutely last priority